matthewsrsampaio/swapi/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.3.

+- Have Angular 13.3.3 or later.
-- Have NODE ready, then...
+- Have NODE ready.

   Run `npm install`.
 If it doesn't work try `npm install --force`